jloosli/nrc-demo/content/my-user-manual.md

 ### Gamify It!

 Try a gamification version of this play.
-Collect and anonymize the team slides from one prompt and have the team try to guess whose slide is whose. [nrc-programme-policy-english.pdf](/uploads/nrc-programme-policy-english.pdf "nrc-programme-policy-english.pdf")
+Collect and anonymize the team slides from one prompt and have the team try to guess whose slide is whose.